choldgraf/choldgraf.github.io/posts/2020/organizations-help-oss-guide.md

 tags: open source, sustainability
 ---

-# How organizations can contribute to open source: A short guide
+# Contributing to open source: A short guide for organizations

 Over the years I've had a recurring question from people who are in organizations both big and small: _how can we participate in open source communities?_